- How do we make a referral?

 After a referral has been received, it will be triaged by one of our team and a decision made about what will happen next.
-Whoever has made the referral will be contacted about the outcome.
-You can watch more about what to expect in the ‘your child’s journey’ video (link to video here)
+If the referral is not accepted, then we will contact the referrer with information of alternative support available

 - Will my child ever talk?

-All children develop at their own rate and there is lots of information on what to expect at different stages of development on this page of our website: https://childspeechbedfordshire.nhs.uk/building-blocks/
+All children develop at their own rate and there is lots of information on what to expect at different stages of development on this page of our website.

 Speech and Language Therapists support children to be able to communicate in lots of ways, not just talking.
 It might be to learn to use sign language, communicate through pictures or a communication aid.

 - Why might my child be struggling to learn to talk?

 There are lots of things that can contribute to speech and language delays including hearing difficulties, family history of difficulties or developmental delay.
 For some children they simply need more time to develop along with the right strategies.
 Parents/carers are often the best people to help their child to develop in their everyday environment.

 - When will my child be seen and how often will they be seen?

 We aim to see new referrals for initial assessment and advice within the NHS guidelines of 18 weeks.
 For some children, assessment and advice is all that is needed, other children might need further support from the speech and language therapy service.
 The frequency of therapy will depend on your child’s individual needs and this may vary over time.
 Next steps for your child will be agreed with you at their assessment.